Detection Of Mycobacterium Tuberculosis and Rifampicin Resistance Using GeneXpert MTB/RIF Assay

 Asfaw T, Terefe A, Nigus M. Patterns and trends of rifampicin-resistant Mycobacterium tuberculosis and associated factors among presumptive tuberculosis patients at Debre Berhan Referral Hospital.
 J Biosci Bioeng.
 2018;8:339. doi:10.11648/j.jb.20180801.47

-Toru M, Baye A, Gebeyehu Z, Abebaw A, Reta A. Prevalence, associated factors and rifampicin resistance pattern of pulmonary tuberculosis among HIV-positive patients attending antiretroviral treatment clinic at East Gojjam Zone, Ethiopia: an institution-based cross-sectional study.
+Toru M, Baye A, Gebeyehu Z, Abebaw A, Reta A. Prevalence, associated factors and rifampicin resistance pattern of pulmonary tuberculosis among HIV-positive patients attending antiretroviral treatment clinic at East Gojjam Zone, Ethiopia.
 J Clin Tuberc Other Mycobact Dis.
-2022;29:100336. doi: 10.1016/j.jctube.2022 .100336
+2022;29:100336. doi:10.1016/j.jctube.2022.100336

 Asgharzadeh M, Ozma MA, Rashedi J, Poor BM, Agharzadeh V, Vegari A, et al. False-positive Mycobacterium tuberculosis detection: ways to prevent cross contamination.
 Tuberc Respir Dis (Seoul).
 2020;83(3):211–9. doi:10.4046/trd.2020.0064